Chief Executive Officer and President

 David A. Ross, ScD

-David A. Ross, ScD, took office as The Task Force’s third president and chief executive officer (CEO) in May 2016.
+David A. Ross, ScD, took office as The Task Force’s third President and Chief Executive Officer in May 2016.
 A recognized leader in global health, Dr. Ross has led collaborative programs to strengthen information capacity of public health systems in the United States and other countries for more than three decades years.
 “We have long believed collaboration is essential to solving large-scale health problems,” said Dr. Ross.
 “No one organization has the resources or expertise to address these issues.
 It is through our partnerships that we have been able to have an extraordinary collective impact.”

-Dr. Ross provides strategic direction to The Task Force and oversees 13 programs focused on disease elimination, prevention, and protection.
-He assumed leadership of The Task Force on May 1, 2016, after 16 years as director of The Task Force’s Public Health Informatics Institute (PHII) and its predecessor All Kids Count.
+Dr. Ross provides strategic direction to The Task Force and overseas all its programs.
+He assumed leadership of The Task Force on May 1, 2016, after 16 years as Director of The Task Force’s Public Health Informatics Institute (PHII) and its predecessor All Kids Count.

 For more than 35 years, Dr. Ross has led collaborative programs to strengthen information capacity of public health systems in the United States and other countries.
 In addition to his non-profit experience, he has worked in the public and private sectors on both healthcare delivery and medical informatics.